11 States That Tax Social Security Benefits

 Connecticut

-While Connecticut technically still taxes Social Security benefits, many residents won’t pay state tax on this type of retirement income.
-Whether you pay state income tax on Social Security in Connecticut depends on your adjusted gross income (AGI) and your filing status.
+While Connecticut technically still taxes Social Security benefits, many residents won’t pay these state taxes in retirement.
+Whether you pay state income tax on Social Security in the Constitution State depends on your adjusted gross income (AGI) and your filing status.

 - For married filing separately and single filers, Social Security benefits are not taxed in Connecticut if adjusted gross income (AGI) is under $75,000.